ywangd/stash/README.md

 ## Contributing
 * Check any open issues or open a new issue to start discussions about your ideas of features and/or bugs
 * Fork the repository, make changes, and send pull requests
+    - Please send pull requests to **dev** branch instead of master